 “Yeah, there’s a good reason for that.
 The kids at school make terrible fun of it.”

-When I asked what they said about it, her face crumpled, and I could tell she was struggling not to cry.
+When I asked what they said about it, her face crumbled, and I could tell she was struggling not to cry.
 “I’ll tell you what,” I added quickly.
 “Let’s not sully this space with anything from the schoolyard, okay?”
 She looked puzzled.
 “What I mean is, it’s a lovely name in my store.
 You can consider this a safe zone.”
 She nodded and relaxed her stance.
 “Why don’t we have a Coke or cookies or something?”
 I asked.
 “I’m starving.”

 “Do you have anything that’s not sugary?
 I haven’t had any lunch, and I get a little dizzy if I eat sweets when I’m this hungry.”